jankapunkt/meteor-template-states/README.md

 `Template.getState(key)` - Returns the state on the current Template's instance.

-Note: This calls `Template.instance()` and returns the current instance's state.
+Note: This calls `Template.instance()` and accesses the current instance's state.

 ##### Example